cmadland/teaching/pages/02.edci335/01.home/_meta-commentary-amara/item.md

 ---
-title: How I learned about Roy Amara
+title: 'How I learned about Roy Amara'
 published: true
 ---